-- If your boss fails to take action, or the behavior continues, you can start the process to sue.
+If your boss fails to take action or the behavior continues, you can start the process of suing.

 But you workers should seek the advice of an experienced sexual harassment attorney.
 The attorneys at Ehline Law Firm are knowledgeable about the laws.

 Plus, they are experts at protecting the employee.
 So after discussing your claim, they can determine the best legal options for the victim.

 Want to Know More About Sexual Harassment Claims?

 When employers permit sexual harassment in the workplace, employees can dread working.
 Also, it is typical for a female victim will be of the weaker sex physically.

 So this may make her extra fearful of contact with the larger, stronger male harasser.
 Also, she may be afraid of losing benefits, promotions, or even her job.